Sony XBR65X850D 4K HDR Ultra HD TV Review

 - 10-bit panel for HDR content and displaying a wider color spectrum

-- Motionflow XR 960 blur reduction during sports and other fast action content
+- Motionflow XR 960 – for motion blur reduction

 - PlayStation Now allows for PS3 game streaming